wp-plugins/wp-user-stylesheet-switcher/readme.txt

 == Changelog ==
+= 1.5.7 =
+* Ignore empty options when using single switcher button

 = 1.5.6 =
 * Fix blank page when upgrading
 * Add information to "Option to remove stylesheets"